Update 2 | Israel PM accuses Hamas of violating ceasfire; governm...

 Thatcher met Australian tycoon Murdoch before Times acquisition

-Margaret Thatcher had a secret meeting with Rupert Murdoch just weeks before his 1981 purchase of the Times newspapers, newly released files show.
+Archived papers reveal secretive meeting with Rupert Murdoch just weeks before 1981 purchase of Times newspapers.

 They show the contentious issue of putting Murdoch's bid for the Times and Sunday Times before the Monopolies and Mergers Commission was not raised.